Helper Utilities (dm.helpers)

 chart_type = dm.helpers.quality.suggest_chart_type(x, y)

-# Create figure with appropriate style
+# 3. Create the figure with an appropriate style

 fig, ax = dm.helpers.io.create_figure_with_style(

-style='scientific' if chart_type == 'scatter' else 'web'
+style="scientific" if chart_type == "scatter" else "web",

 )

-colors = dm.helpers.colors.auto_select_colors(
+colors = dm.make_palette(

-color_type='sequential' if chart_type == 'line' else 'qualitative'
+kind="sequential" if chart_type == "line" else "categorical",

 )

-if chart_type == 'line':
+if chart_type == "line":

 ax.plot(x, y, color=colors[0])

-elif chart_type == 'scatter':
+elif chart_type == "scatter":

 ax.scatter(x, y, color=colors[0])

-# Format and optimize
+# 6. Format and quality-check

 issues = dm.helpers.quality.check_figure_quality(fig)